 Chief Executive of the Soil Association

 “This report is visionary and courageous and also much needed.
 It provides hope at a time when Covid 19 has exposed our vulnerability as a nation, which is in part the result of our poor diet.
 It is also deeply practical, offering solutions that can reverse a broken system and vested interests that currently result in healthy food being least available to those who most need it.
-The “Community Eatwell” programme, in particular, recognises the huge potential role of empowered local communities working with primary care to radically change our eating habits and our health.”

 Dr Michael Dixon